Sovereign immunity

 Sovereign immunity, or crown immunity, is a legal doctrine whereby a sovereign or state cannot commit a legal wrong and is immune from civil suit or criminal prosecution, strictly speaking in modern texts in its own courts.
 State immunity is a similar, stronger doctrine, that applies to foreign courts.

 History

-Sovereign immunity is the original forebear of state immunity based on the classical concept of sovereignty in the sense that a sovereign could not be subjected without his or her approval to the jurisdiction of another.
+Sovereign immunity is the original forebear of state immunity based on the classical concept of sovereignty in the sense that a sovereign could not be subjected without their approval to the jurisdiction of another.
 In constitutional monarchies, the sovereign is the historical origin of the authority which creates the courts.
-Thus the courts had no power to compel the sovereign to be bound by them as they were created by the sovereign for the protection of his or her subjects.
+Thus the courts had no power to compel the sovereign to be bound by them as they were created by the sovereign for the protection of their subjects.
 This rule was commonly expressed by the popular legal maxim rex non potest peccare, meaning "the king can do no wrong".

 Forms

 There are two forms of sovereign immunity: